Competitive prices for top quality

 Main features and varieties

-• Varieties & examples :
+• Varieties & examples:

-- Hidemi : Uniform variety from Japan of 1-1.5 kg; firm flesh and a mild, nutty flavor.
+- Hidemi: uniform variety from Japan of 1-1.5 kg; firm flesh and a mild, nutty flavor.

-- Beja : Larger fruits (2-2.5 kg), intense orange pulp, good yield.
+- Beja: larger fruits (2-2.5 kg), intensely orange flesh, good yield.

 Cultivation advice & growing conditions